1.289-339-3464

 Our emotional states are mirrored through our breathing.
 E.g. an agitated mental state would likely create choppy and unsteady breathing patterns and vice versa.
 A recent study published in the Journal of Neuroscience suggested thatRead more

-• The King & The Demon: Stress and Compassion
+• Stress and Compassion: The Story of King & The Demon

-• Can Awareness-based Training Slow Down Age-related Cognitive Decline?
+• Awareness-based Training Slows Down Age-related Cognitive Decline

 During the times when neurodegenerative challenges in older individuals are beginning to add to the healthcare burden, attempts are being made to test whether awareness-based activities, especially inward-focused activities such as mindfulness, are of anyRead more